 The COVID-19 pandemic has severely impacted the global economy since the beginning of 2020.
-Hong Kong's economy contracted at an even sharper pace of 8.9% (year-on-year) in the first quarter.
+Hong Kong's economy contracted 6.1% for the full year in 2020.
 While lock-down and stay-home policies previously imposed in many countries and regions are gradually lifted or softened while the pandemic slows down, economic activity and employment have not yet fully recovered.
 There are also newly reported cases of COVID-19 in Hong Kong from time to time whether attributable to local infections or visitors.
 Global economic outlook, including that of Hong Kong, will hinge on when the pandemic can be contained, when some of the quarantine measures or restrictions put in place can be relaxed or removed and whether there may be a resurgence of the pandemic.
 Continued market weakness will materially and adversely affect the Issuer's business, financial condition and the results of its operations and its ability to access the capital markets.

-From time to time, there have been media reports regarding occurrences of epidemics such as the swine influenza, spread of avian influenza among birds and poultry and, in some isolated cases, from animals to human beings.
+From time to time, there have been media reports regarding occurrences of various epidemics such as swine influenza, spread of avian influenza among birds and poultry and, in some isolated cases, from animals to human beings.